MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-matlab.md

         NET.addAssembly(fullFileName);
     ```

-1. Use the [PublicClientApplicationBuilder](/dotnet/api/microsoft.identity.client.publicclientapplicationbuilder) to prompt a user interactive login:
+1. Use the [PublicClientApplicationBuilder](/dotnet/api/microsoft.identity.client.publicclientapplicationbuilder) to prompt a user interactive sign-in:

     ```matlab
     % Create an PublicClientApplicationBuilder